 10. D. J. Albers, G. Hripcsak, B. R. Karamched, and W. Ott.
 Reliability Failure in Physiological Systems.
 In Preparation.

 9. B. R. Karamched, S. Stolarczyk, Z. P. Kilpatrick, and K. Josic.
-Optimal Evidence Accumulation on Networks.
-Submitted (SIADS) Preprint.
+Bayesian Evidence Accumulation on Social Networks.
+In press (SIADS) Preprint.

 8. B. R. Karamched, W. Ott, I. Timofeyev, M. R. Bennett, and K. Josic.
 Moran Model of Spatial Alignment in Microbial Colonies.
 Physica D: Nonlinear Phenomena.
 395 1-6 Preprint (2019).

 7. R. N. Alnahhas, J. J. Winkle, A. J. Hirning, B. R. Karamched, W. Ott, K. Josic, and M. R. Bennett.
 Spatiotemporal Dynamics of Synthetic Microbial Consortia in Microfluidic Devices.
 ACS Synthetic Biology 8 2051-2058 Preprint (2019)